-- 24.1 The school that the pupil attended until statutory school leaving age (or the school where the pupil completed sixth form studies) is responsible for retaining any child protection records they may hold.
+24.1 The school that the pupil attended until statutory school leaving age (or the school where the pupil completed sixth form studies) is responsible for retaining any child protection records they may hold.
 The recommended retention periods is 35 years from closure when there has been a referral to CSWS.
-If no referral has been made to CSWS, the child protection record will be retained until the child's 25th birthday, after which point the file will be destroyed confidentially and/or deleted from our electronic system.
+If no referral has been made to CSWS, the child protection record will be retained until the child's 25th birthday, after which point the file will be destroyed confidentially/deleted from our electronic system.
 The decision of how and where to store child protection files will be made by the school via the governing board.
-Due to sensitivity of the information, the records will continue to be held in a secure area with limited access e.g. designated officer or head teacher.
+Due to sensitivity of the information, the records will continue to be held in a secure area with limited access e.g., designated officer or head teacher.
 The DSL is responsible for ensuring that all CP files are archived in accordance with the timescales referenced above.
-The DSL is responsible for ensuring that the appropriate timeframes for archiving and destroying child protection records referenced above are set on electronic systems accordingly for each pupil. - 24.2 Safeguarding records which contain information about allegations of sexual abuse will be retained for the Independent Inquiry into Child Sexual Abuse (IICSA), for the term of the inquiry.
+The DSL is responsible for ensuring that the appropriate timeframes for archiving and destroying child protection records referenced above are set on electronic systems accordingly for each pupil.